MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2023

+- More is Better in Modern Machine Learning: when Infinite Overparameterization is Optimal and Overfitting is Obligatory. [[paper]](https://arxiv.org/abs/2311.14646)
+  - James B. Simon, Dhruva Karkada, Nikhil Ghosh, Mikhail Belkin.
+  - Key Word: Overparameterization; Random Feature Regression.
+  - <details><summary>Digest</summary> This paper highlights the empirical observation that larger model size, more data, and more computation improve performance in deep learning.
+The paper provides theoretical backing to these observations by showing that these properties hold in random feature regression, equivalent to shallow networks with only the last layer trained.
+The study demonstrates that the test risk of random feature regression decreases with the number of features and samples, implying that infinite width random feature architectures are preferable.
+Additionally, it emphasizes the importance of training to near-zero training loss for achieving near-optimal performance, especially for tasks characterized by power law eigenstructure.
+The findings suggest the benefits of overparameterization, overfitting, and more data in random feature models.

 - Grokking as the Transition from Lazy to Rich Training Dynamics. [[paper]](https://arxiv.org/abs/2310.06110)
   - Tanishq Kumar, Blake Bordelon, Samuel J. Gershman, Cengiz Pehlevan.
   - Key Word: Grokking; Kernel Dynamics; Feature Learning.